 Our culture rewards and values the behavior of these elites.
 No secret meetings are necessary because they are all following the same logic and values that they learned from their culture.

 The problem isn't "them."
 They are just symptoms of the deeper cause.
 Kill off or imprison all of the elite today and new people would jockey to take their place.
 We know this is true because we know, from studies in psychology, that people are not born corrupt, greedy, and indifferent to the suffering of others, however it is rationalized.
-The "sink or swim" or social Darwinian mentality championed by conservatives are beliefs which they have been conditioned to believe by years of positive reinforcement since they were a child.
-The elites in most cases grew up with families and social circles who all reinforced the beliefs that were inherited by the direct cultural environment of their parents and grand parents and on down the line.
+The "sink or swim" or social Darwinian mentality championed by conservatives are beliefs that they have been conditioned to believe through years of positive reinforcement since they were a child.
+The elites in most cases grew up with families and social circles who all reinforced the beliefs that were inherited by the direct cultural environment of their parents and grandparents and on down the line.

-For those that grew up poor and somehow made it into the circles of the elite, they too grew up in a culture which applauds and aspires to become powerful and wealthy.
+For those that grew up poor and somehow made it into the circles of the elite, they too grew up in a culture that applauds and aspires to become powerful and wealthy.
 We all take on the values of our culture and take on most directly the values and norms of our immediate environment.
 All of the social-psychology research that we have today makes it very clear that if you were born to an elite family with strong connections to power and money, you would be conditioned from birth to take on the same beliefs and follow in the same mold as your peers.
 There are always exceptions to this, but it follows the same logic with religion: the number one determining factor to whether you identify as a Christian or a Muslim or any other faith as an adult is if you were born and raised by a family with the same beliefs.

 This throws on its head the whole notion that these elites and banking families are somehow uniquely evil - born with diabolical intentions with the same one-dimensional simplicity of a James Bond villain.